 Gillian Heywood has been a particularly tireless and formidably well informed campaigner.
 She received her MBE for ‘Services to the community of Brockley’ in 2007.
 She described the fight to make as much as possible of Brockley into a Conservation Area because Brockley is largely intact, apart from bomb damage in WWII.
 Everywhere a 1950s or 1960s building exists, there had been a wartime bomb.
 We have South London’s largest area of Victorian housing plus Edwardian and early 20th century Arts and Crafts like the St Margaret’s Road area, and there are more stretches of Victorian kerbstone in Brockley than anywhere else in the whole of London.

 The timeline of Gillian’s talk began in the late 1960s when most of the war damage had been rectified by building large modern blocks, for example, on Wickham Road and Harefield Road, plus smaller blocks where individual houses had been demolished, for example on Tyrwhitt Road and Adelaide Avenue.
 When the financial climate improved, developers turned to the Victorian houses which were seen as ‘past their prime’, wanting to demolish them all and build grand new blocks of flats in the ‘modern style’ which would have made them huge profits.

-Gillian’s fascinating story of the founding of Brockley Society and the willingness of local people to swot up on local government rules and spend time at meetings, plus hands-on clearing up and mounting exhibitions to raise awareness, is an inspiring example to us all to keep the momentum going in the 21st century.
+Gillian’s fascinating story of the founding of Brockley Society and the willingness of local people to familiarise themselves with legislation, spend time at meetings and host exhibitions is an inspiring example to us all to keep the momentum going in the 21st century.